-After starting the season with seven wins and an equal number of losses, the Chicago Cubs are hoping climb the standings during their three-game home stand versus the Cardinals today — an early, but critical series in determining the eventual National League Central title winner and wild card teams.
+The Chicago Cubs begin a three-game home stand versus the Cardinals today — an early, but critical series in determining the eventual National League Central title winner and wild card teams.
 When the long-time rivals met at Wrigley Field 80 years ago, the venue had a considerably more rural feel…

 1938 CHICAGO CUBS HOME OPENER

 In 2015, a 16-millimeter film was uploaded to YouTube featuring black and white footage of the Chicago Cubs 1938 home opener versus the St. Louis Cardinals.
 It was the Cubs’ 23rd season at Wrigley Field.
 The Cubs lost the game 5 to 6, but won the next two games to take the early-season series.

 The preponderance of shots in the video featuring stogie-smoking fans may in part be explained by the cameraman’s background.
 Jacob Glick, a Ukrainian immigrant, owned a number of cigar shops around Chicago.